 - In San Francisco, a notification of out-of-the ordinary spending is required from either party.
 These expenditures will need to be explained to the judge.

-At Nathan Law Offices, our San Francisco divorce lawyers can help you navigate through the steps of divorce.
+At Nathan Law Offices, our Marin County divorce lawyers can help you navigate through the steps of divorce.
 We will walk you through the requirements of the above ATROS as well as additional requirements once you become a party to a dissolution, nullity, or legal separation.
 If you have questions regarding divorce or family law, contact our office at (866)414-4091.